Sony A7R IV Review:

-I was very interested when I read about the lenses that would be suitable for my camera, and I also learned that there are 88 lenses with weather sealing for the Sony A7R IV that I can pair with my camera’s weather-sealed body.
+I was very interested when I read about the lenses that would suit my camera, and I also learned that there are 88 lenses with weather-sealing for the Sony A7R IV that I can pair with my camera’s weather-sealed body.

 I’ve mentioned a few of them here.

 - Sony FE 90mm F2.8 Macro G OSS

 - Sony FE 35mm F1.8